IonutParau/vx_standard_format/NEXT_STANDARD.md

 ## The extended Standardized IDs

-There are IDs of common cells that may not be implemented in all remakes These IDs are often requested by remake authors.
+There are IDs of common cells that may not be implemented in all remakes.
+These IDs are often requested by remake authors.
 If a remake that implements VX does not support a cell from this list, the standardized ID may be ignored by said remake.